ssim289/MR-Frontend-Developer-Technical-Test/README.md

-It is a simple webpage that lets you select a size of a T-shirt and add it to your cart.
+It is a simple webpage that lets you select a T-shirt size and add it to your cart.